bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 I was hoping to simplify the messaging a little bit to say, if we have this partial signature, the partial signature only ever contains the remote nonce because that is the only situation where it's relevant.

 So create a new message type that is partial signature with nonce such that the other party would immediately know what it is they're dealing with.
-And as they are processing and verifying the signature, the same blob would already contain the partial nonce that they need to verify the `Musig2` aggregation against.
+And as they are processing and verifying the signature, the same blob would already contain the partial nonce that they need to verify the MuSig2 aggregation against.
 And delay it to the point where it's needed, such that you do everything just in time and you do semantic aggregation so people understand the meaning and have an easier time following the protocol.
 But there has been some back and forth on that, and moving when messages are supposed to be back to the original and then splitting the partial signature nonce back into a partial signature and the nonce, where now you have to understand what the hell a remote nonce even means.

 Is it remote for the person sending it or is it remote for the recipient?
-It's a pain to read and understand this protocol because `MuSig2` is kind of annoying.
+It's a pain to read and understand this protocol because MuSig2 is kind of annoying.
 If we could make the stipulation that a local nonce is ever going to be used for a signature once, then of course the local nonce would only ever need to be exchanged once because we wouldn't have to worry about signature reuse, but that is not a stipulation that you can safely make.

-There's a ton of back and forth on the spec, and I just hope that one day soon, hopefully Q2, We will have an interrupt for the simple `taproot` channels Honestly, I don't even know whether it makes sense to work on that first and not on the gossip because as I was just saying earlier Gossip is actually more important But with the gossip you have this nested stuff and you have to do the aggregation where you are going to have extra round trips.
+There's a ton of back and forth on the spec, and I just hope that one day soon, hopefully Q2, We will have an interrupt for the simple taproot channels Honestly, I don't even know whether it makes sense to work on that first and not on the gossip because as I was just saying earlier Gossip is actually more important But with the gossip you have this nested stuff and you have to do the aggregation where you are going to have extra round trips.

 It's a lot of work and maybe honestly I should be asking you to not contribute to the spec because the fewer people are applying changes to it, the sooner we are able to get it merged.
 Yeah, just like, just hack it.